Samuel

 How to Pronounce Samuel

 Our model has identified 4 different pronunciations for the name Samuel.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 54.3% confident that Samuel is pronounced as SA-myue-uhl.
-The next most likely pronunciation is SA-myuel, at 32.6% confidence.
+Our model is 54.3% confident that Samuel is pronounced as SA-myue-uhl, which has 3 syllables.
+The next most likely pronunciation is SA-myuel, at 32.6% confidence, with 2 syllables.

 SA-myuel (2 syllables)